LauritzR/dimm-error-pattern-visualization/README.md

 # dimm-error-pattern-visualization

 This tool for visualization the spatial distribution of correctable memory errors was developed with the publication https://doi.org/10.1016/j.jpdc.2023.104800.
-If you use it, we are happy if you cite it.
+If you use it, we will be happy if you cite it.

 ## Data requirements
 In order for the code to work properly, the input data has to fulfill some conditions.